Free Guide

 Signs Your Hive Died from a Varroa Mite Infestation over Winter

 In a healthy hive, the remaining pupae emerge in the fall.
-If you are seeing capped cells where pupae never emerged, cells with a hole in the capping or cells with bees' heads facing you and their tongues sticking out, that is a sign your hive had a varroa infestation.
-In a healthy hive, the pupae emerge on their own.
+If you are seeing capped cells where pupae never emerged or cells with a hole in the capping, that is a sign your hive had a varroa infestation.
+In a healthy hive, the pupae emerge on their own. - Your hive was large in the summer and seemed healthy

 Watch my video on how to do a mite test.
 It's easy to make and only takes 5 minutes.